sfasfaffa/DR_SAF/README.md

 ---

-*We provide a training script for Qwen2-7B:* `test_qwen2_7b.sh`*.
+We provide a training script for Qwen2-7B-Distill:* `qwen2_7b.sh`*.
 You will need to fill in your training and test datasets, as well as the local path to the base model for training.

-We will release a more stable training script and a script for Qwen3 within three days.*
+---

+You can adjust the `cfrb_b`parameter and the `pfrb_b_ext`parameter in `verl_drsaf\verl\utils\reward_score\init.py`.
+Decreasing both parameters will result in a higher degree of compression, while increasing both will better preserve performance.